Eivped/Self-Watering-System/README.md

 This was our first meeting with the application Blynk and we see this as a good experience that we will take with us in the development of our self-watering system.

 ## Instructions

+##Attempts
-### Step 1: Building the circuit
+### Attempt 1:
 Building the circuit is the first thing we did to connect sensor to the Raspberry Pi.
 Since we bought the sensor without doing enough research, we found out that we needed an ADC (Analog-Digital Converter).
 This meant that we had to create a circuit that was able to receive the signals we received from the sensor and translate it so the Pi understood the information it received.
 With the help of the internet we came across a useful explanation of how we could solve this problem.
 The source is linked below.

 - [Measuring soil moisture with raspberry pi](https://tutorials-raspberrypi.com/measuring-soil-moisture-with-raspberry-pi/)

-After spending some time connecting everything, we were quite happy with the end result.
+After spending some time connecting everything, we were quite happy with the result.
 Here are some pictures of how it all look at this point.

 ### Everything hooked up and runs as it should
 ![1](https://user-images.githubusercontent.com/35767860/66339658-df4da880-e943-11e9-9e9f-60511cfd9bb2.jpg)

-### The soil moisture sensor has power and collects data as it should
+### The soil moisture sensor has power and collects data
 The rope around the cables is mostly for the look, but works as cable management
 ![2](https://user-images.githubusercontent.com/35767860/66339813-33588d00-e944-11e9-8ee8-c550af5abdad.jpg)